 Medium Van: Vauxhall Vivaro

 The new Vauxhall Vivaro medium panel van is rapidly becoming a UK favourite - probably something to do with its UK-built seal of approval that makes people feel like they're driving a reliable van!
-When you consider that the Vivaro's maximum payload is just a little over 1.4 tonnes, comes in 2 wheelbase lengths with no height options, you'll begin to see that reliability & simplicity of choice is what this medium van is all about.
+When you consider that the Vivaro's maximum payload is just a little over 1.4 tonnes, comes in 2 wheelbase lengths with no height options, you'll begin to see that reliability and simplicity of choice is what this medium van is all about.

 Large Van: Mercedes-Benz Sprinter